 Looking at mortgage options as early as possible or better still, getting a mortgage offer in principle will save you time when you find your ideal home.

-Some choose to find their own mortgage and scour the market for the best products around, others may employ a financial advisor who will search for t he deals that suit an individual's needs and charge a fee for the service.
+Some choose to find their own mortgage and scour the market for the best products around, others may employ a financial advisor who will search for deals that suit an individual's needs and charge a fee for the service.

 Sears Property work very closely with an independent financial advisor who will be able to take all of the stress away from the financial side of buying a new home, better still there will be no charge for the service as the fee is taken directly from the mortgage lender!